Pula, Croatia is the perfect off-the-beaten-path destination for a relaxing weekend!

 It’s not on American tourism radars, but enough travelers visit that many locals still speak English.
 So you get the best of both worlds.
 That being said, I always try to learn a few words of the local language – it’s respectful and usually opens doors when you try.
 In Croatian, hello = zdravo, thank you = hvala, yes =da, and no =ne.

 Pula is a great spot to head for a relaxing weekend!
-I’ll share my restaurant guide to Pula next week, because the city has some great restaurant options!
+I’ve also put together a restaurant guide for Pula to feed you well!